-John M. Cranor, III
+John M. Cranor III

 From 2003 to 2008, Mr. Cranor served as the President and Chief Executive Officer of the New College Foundation, affiliated with the New College of Florida in Sarasota.
 He also served on the New College of Florida Board of Trustees, as an appointee of former Governor Jeb Bush, from 2001-2007.
 During his tenure, the Foundation saw a growth in its endowment from $32 million to $42 million and generated $30 million of support for New College and its Foundation.
 From 1996 to 1999, Mr. Cranor served as Chairman, President and Chief Executive Officer of Long John Silver’s Restaurants, Inc. From 1989 to 1994, Mr. Cranor was President and Chief Executive Officer of KFC Corporation.
 Mr. Cranor is the current board chair of Popeye’s, Inc.

-Mr. Wolff serves as Administrative Partner for the Washington, D.C. office of Manatt, Phelps & Phillips, a national law, consulting and public policy firm.
-His practice focuses on healthcare transactions including mergers, acquisitions and joint ventures, managed care, nonprofit institutions and healthcare regulatory matters, public policy and strategic planning.
-Mr. Wolff has been in private law practice in New York City and Washington, DC for over thirty years.
+Mr. Wolff serves as an Of Counsel member of the Washington, D.C. office of Manatt, Phelps & Phillips, a national law, consulting and public policy firm.
+His practice focused on healthcare transactions including mergers, acquisitions and joint ventures, managed care, nonprofit institutions and healthcare regulatory matters, public policy and strategic planning.
 He has extensive experience with both domestic and international corporate transactions representing institutional, group and individual providers, managed care companies, underwriters and venture capital investors, and others serving or financing elements of the healthcare sector.
 He also has a broad range of regulatory and compliance experience; has developed a number of ground-breaking for-profit/non-profit collaborations; has negotiated the health benefit plan coverage for various Fortune 500 companies; and has been deeply involved in various innovative public policy and strategic planning initiatives over the years.
 He has represented a number of educational institutions, technology-oriented entities, and a variety of non-profit organizations, including national public charities.
 Mr. Wolff previously served as Vice President and Senior Counsel for Health Operations at Aetna Life and Casualty, in charge of all legal, regulatory and state government affairs for Aetna’s health and group insurance businesses.
 He served on the Management Council of Aetna Health Plans, responsible for running Aetna’s health businesses, and on the Chairman’s Health Strategy Group, responsible for determining Aetna’s strategic direction in healthcare.
 Mr. Wolff was a Special Assistant to Secretary Joseph Califano at the U.S. Department of Health, Education and Welfare (HEW), where he was responsible for revitalizing the Federal HMO program and has served as Deputy Assistant Secretary for Legislation at HEW, where his responsibilities included the HEW budgetary process on Capitol Hill.
 Mr. Wolff has degrees from Amherst College (1965) and Harvard Law School (1968).